milejko/mmi/README.md

 # README
 ## What is MMi?

-* MMi is a PHP7 full-stack web framework.
+* MMi is a PHP full-stack web framework.
 It is written with speed and flexibility in mind.
 It allows developers to build better and easy to maintain websites with PHP.

 * MMi can be used to develop all kind of websites, from your personal blog to high traffic ones.